deniz-ozkan/morrismano-factorial/README.md

-# morrismano-factorial
+# morrismano-factorial-division

-This is a program that calculates the factorial of 8 that can be run in morris mano simulator.
+These are two programs which calculate the factorial of 8 and division of an integer that can be run in morris mano simulator.